 “Chrysler Capital does have buying power for first-time buyers for some of the subprime applicants that are out there,” says Kevin from the Chrysler Capital Credit team.

-Kevin: The bulk of auto-finance decisions are made through our system, auto-decisioned within just a few seconds, which means a computer looked at the “black and white” and sent back a decision.
+Kevin: The bulk of auto finance decisions are made through our system, auto-decisioned within just a few seconds, which means a computer looked at the “black and white” and sent back a decision.

-Q: How can someone improve their CREDIT SCORE?
+How can someone improve their credit score?

 Kevin: Making 24 months of auto payments without missing a single one really helps provide that snapshot of “This is a responsible paying customer.
 It looks like they are meeting their original commitment.”
-This is going to inspire an auto lender of any nature to maybe want to take a step forward on a vehicle.
+That is going to inspire an auto lender of any nature to maybe want to take a step forward on a vehicle.

 Does that mean we don’t recognize 12 to 18 months of consistent payments?
 Not at all.
-Not missing a payment for an extended period is a sign of hard work and rising up to the occasion.
+Not missing a payment for an extended period is a sign of hard work and rising to the occasion.

 Kevin: We are looking for some sort of consistency and stability when it comes to paying bills.

 Kevin: First, save up to make a solid cash down payment.
-However much you’re able to offer, all of it impacts how we look the risk associated with a potential buyer.
+However much you’re able to offer, all of it impacts how we look at the risk associated with a potential buyer.